Provider idPair Launches Free Self-Exclusion Tool in Michigan

 Affordable Self-Exclusion Tool

-In the future, NVSEP will aim towards better integration capabilities and potentially create a direct connection with operators’ Player Account Management systems.
-This approach can enhance and simplify the self-exclusion processes, providing instant implementation and efficiency compared to present processing periods.
+In the future, NVSEP will aim to improve integration capabilities and potentially establish a direct connection with operators' Player Account Management systems.
+This approach can enhance and simplify self-exclusion processes, providing instant implementation and greater efficiency than current processing times.
 The scheduled August rollout signals a proactive initiative toward creating a nationwide responsible gambling culture.

 Michigan Actively Promotes Responsible Gambling

-The Wolverine State iGaming market is one of the largest in the nation, offering over 10,000 casino slots and a diverse range of Michigan online casino promotions.
+The Wolverine State iGaming market is one of the largest in the nation, offering over 10,000 casino slots and a diverse range of promotional offers for casino players.
 The market generated $198.6 million in revenue for May.
 Operators offer betting, deposit limits, and self-exclusion options to foster a safe gaming environment.